 “161.214” is a slow atmospheric melodic ballad from my debut album and it’s about pure love that you keep in your heart even if a person doesn’t love you back.
-There is a simple DGCFAC tuning, easy chord structures and melodies, but all together it creates this airy and dreamy vibe that provides vivid images in listener’s mind.
-That’s a very good song to start learning my style of playing since there is no percussion and other fancy tricks at all, just straight melodic traditional fingerstyle.
+There is a simple DGCFAC tuning, easy chord structures and melodies, but all together they create that airy and dreamy vibe which provides vivid images in listener’s mind.
+That’s a very good song to start learning my style of playing since there is no percussion and other fancy tricks at all, just straight melodic traditional fingerpicking.

-In this slowly growing section, you can find all the guitar tabs of my songs and arrangements available at the moment.
-Every one is provided in a RAR-archive containing a PDF, GuitarPro6 and a Wave audio file.
+In this slowly growing section you can find all the guitar tabs of my songs and arrangements available at the moment.
+Every one is provided in a RAR-archive containing a PDF, GuitarPro6 and a Wave or MP3 audio file.

 It takes long hours to write it all down so please share responsibly.
 Hope you enjoy!

-I have always loved this song though it’s definitely not the most popular one by Three Days Grace.
-This rock song is heavy and beautiful at the same time and my “rock” CGCGGC tuning helps a lot to create that huge guitar sound.
-There are lots of harmonics, tapping and percussion involved so it can be tricky but still very fun and rewarding to play!
+I've always loved this song though it’s definitely not the most popular one by Three Days Grace.
+This rock song is heavy and beautiful at the same time and my “rock” CGCGGC tuning helps a lot to create that huge electric guitar sound.
+There are lots of harmonics, tapping and percussion involved so it can be tricky at some points but still very fun and rewarding to play!

-This arrangement is very special to me because it’s been one of my first viral FB hits back in 2016 and that’s why I still play that song on every show since then.
+This arrangement is very special to me because it’s been one of my first viral Facebook hits back in 2016 and that’s why I still play the song on every show since then.
 It’s very complicated and sophisticated because of a weird BECFG#C tuning, a partial capo, a hair tie wrapped around bass strings and lots of unorthodox techniques, but it’s worth taking time to learn it anyways!
-Recently I’ve done a very detailed tutorial for that song at the Tobias Rauscher’s Guitar Academy, so check that out, it will surely help you to learn the tune.
+Recently I’ve done a very detailed tutorial for that song at the Tobias Rauscher’s Guitar Academy, so check that out by clicking the "Video Course" link at the header, it will surely help you to learn the tune.

-“Forsaken” is another progressive metalcore acoustic song originally from my debut album and it has been a concert staple for years.
-It’s fast, full of drive, catchy rock riffs and percussion so it’s always a good idea to start a show with that one.
-There is a standard tuning all along, lots of slap harmonics, two handed tapping and body percussion all over the place which make it very fun not only to play, but also to watch.
+“Forsaken” is another progressive metalcore song originally from my debut album and it's been a concert staple for years.
+It keeps evolving with every year and the tab represents the newest version that can be found on my YouTube channel.
+The song is fast, full of drive, catchy rock riffs and percussion so it’s always a good idea to start a show with that one.
+There is a standard tuning all along, lots of slapped harmonics, two-handed tapping and body percussion all over the place which make it very fun not only to play, but also to watch.

 When I was arranging that beautiful tune I tried to add lots of my ideas into it because that’s something I don’t usually do when I arrange other people’s songs.
 So that was an experiment but I liked the result and recently I’ve recorded a new upgraded version of it which the tab represents.
 There is an accessible DFCFAD tuning, relaxed tempo and lots of melodies based around harmonics all over the place which create that dreamy vibe.
 There is some detuning too, but you can easily avoid that by checking my older cover version of that song.